simonwmeng/grace-gathering-cadres/README.md

 ## Generating cadres

-You will need to create a YAML file matching the following specification:
+Create a YAML file matching the following specification:

 ```yaml
 people: (list[str]) the people to divide into cadres